archisman44/Chatapp/README.md

 - The server persists and broadcasts ciphertext rather than message plaintext.
 - Messages are decrypted only in participating browsers; a failed decryption displays a safe placeholder.

-> Important: this is browser-side encryption, but the room name is the only shared key material and the salt is fixed.
-It is useful for this project demonstration, but it is not a production-grade end-to-end encryption design.
-See [Security and production considerations](#12-security-and-production-considerations).

 ## 3. Project structure

 ```text